Petro Voinovsky

 According to sources of Stepan Bandera's faction, Voinovsky actively helped Germans in their reprisals against Ukrainian nationalists - adherents of Bandera.
 Nevertheless, he was arrested by Gestapo in Lviv in 1944 and imprisoned in Brez concentration camp where he became paralyzed.

-Since 1949 Voinovsky resided in the USA.
+From 1949 Voinovsky resided in the USA.

 After Ukraine became independent in 1991, several mass-media proclaimed Voinovsky a national hero of Ukraine.
 A monument in memory of Bukovyna Kurin was erected in Chernivtsi.
-Voinovsky visited Ukraine in 2003 and was interviewed.
+Voinovsky visited Ukraine in 1992 and was interviewed.